s0lesurviv0r/BitTroll/README.md

 A web UI for searching the data is available.

 Data can be stored in either MySQL or SQLite3 (default).
 BitTroll will create the database structure when `--init` is passed on the command line.
-Database needs to be initialized before BitTroll can start
+Database needs to be initialized before BitTroll can start.

 To start BitTroll with DHT scraping and RESTful API, run: